Amazon: marketplace guide

 - Under Your information & Policies, click Profile.

-- Under the Seller logo section, click the upload button.
+- Under the Seller logo section, click Upload image.
 For a logo to be displayed, the image size must be exactly 120x30 px, and the file size must be no larger than 2 MB.

 If you have trouble logging into Amazon's Seller Central, contact their support team directly.